Michael Cohen’s Lawyer Says Trump Could Have Committed This Impeachable Offense In Revealing Interview

 “When you have a president lying as part of the abuse of power, such as lying about asking Michael Flynn not to be prosecuted, in that case, I believe James Comey and not Mr. Trump, that type of lie is an abuse of power and that could be an impeachable offense.”

-According to News Week, Rising co-host Buck Sexton asked Davis if a president can be criminally prosecuted while in office.
+According to Newsweek, Rising co-host Buck Sexton asked Davis if a president can be criminally prosecuted while in office.

 “I doubt it, it’s never been an opinion, it’s a Supreme Court decision,” the lawyer responded.
 “I would say a criminal prosecution of the president is probably not the constitutional answer.”